pokergeist/FreedomWing-PD/board/README.md

 ## The Mod

 The USB-C PD [module](https://smile.amazon.com/gp/product/B08LDJBN8P) is small.
 I removed the Feather USB and BAT connections, and the Polulu boost converter.
 Since the Adafruit Feather is on top, I placed the PD module on the bottom of the FreedomWing board.
-Yeah, there's some work to be done to move some vias around to not stomp on the silkscreen, but we'll get there before the boards get fabricated.

 ![bottom](./FreedomWing-PD-mfg-bot.png)